 After enjoying our refreshing lunch, we once again continued our journey along Route 56.
 At the 50km mark, we faced a steep climb that would continue for 10km but provided some breathtaking views, taking us past Mount Hiuchigamori.
 Due to the mountainous terrain, we were surrounded mostly by forests and greenery all around, and while the accompanying traffic was constant, we had plenty of space to share the road.
 In honest truth, there were several spots we stopped where looking back it was hard to believe we’d climbed up so far!

 We continued to follow the hilly route for another 20km or so, making brief stops for refreshments at seemingly odd places, where the only things that were functioning were the automatic vending machines amidst the decay of forgotten small towns.
 At this point, we realised that we still had some distance to cover and it was already getting dark.
 Eka made a call to our guest house for the evening to inform them that we would be arriving slightly later than expected.

-Once we reached the 70km mark, it was one hell of a steep and fast downhill.
-We stopped at a Lawson’s at the bottom of the descent for refreshments and to reorient ourselves as the sun had dipped past the horizon.
+Once we reached the 70km mark, it was one hell of a nerve-wracking steep and fast downhill, with traffic that included large trucks.
+We stopped at a Lawson’s at the bottom of the descent for refreshments and to reorient ourselves as the sun had dipped past the horizon by then.
 The roads were well lit but all around us was pure darkness, and we were thankful that we’d invested in strong front lights that would last the whole day.

 We continued to cycle in pitch black conditions for the last 30km of rolling coastal hills, listening to the sounds of the sea to our left.
 When we arrived in Shimanto we had a bit more climbing to do, culminating with a 10km tree-lined stretch that followed the Shimanto river’s twists and turns.
 This would have been a pleasant ride in the day, but proved to be quite challenging at night, since there were no streetlights to show us the way.